silviamaggi/smd-com/_pages/privacy-policy.md

 <h2 class="display-6">Analytics</h2>

+> *Cloudflare Web Analytics does not use any client-side state, such as cookies or localStorage, to collect usage metrics.
+We also don’t “fingerprint” individuals via their IP address, User Agent string, or any other data for the purpose of displaying analytics.*
+>
-Cloudflare Pages analytics don’t cookie visitors, collect their personal information, or track them across sites.
-[Read more](https://www.cloudflare.com/web-analytics/){:target="_blank" rel="noopener" title="Read about it on the Cloudflare website"}.
+> <cite><a href="https://www.cloudflare.com/web-analytics/" target="_blank" rel="noopener" title="Read about it on the Cloudflare website">Cloudflare Pages</a></cite>

 <h2 class="display-6" id="newsletter-privacy">Newsletter</h2>